 Corporate & Environmental Law, Lane Powell PC

 Bill has long been involved in environmental and natural resource issues.
-He participated in development of Portland’s downtown plan and has led environmental organizations.
+He participated in development of Portland’s downtown plan and was a leader of environmental organizations.
 He chaired the Environmental Quality Commission and served as a co-chair of the Pacific Northwest Hazardous Waste Advisory Council.
 During his EQC tenure, he advocated for the nomination of the Columbia as a national estuary and he was involved with the Lower Columbia River Bi-State Water Quality Program.
-He led the Commission in the formulation of Tualatin River TMDLs and in issuing the stipulated order that triggered Portland’s sewer system and big pipe projects.
+Bill led the Commission in the formulation of Tualatin River TMDLs and in issuing the stipulated order that triggered Portland’s sewer system and big pipe projects.
 He co-chaired Portland’s Willamette River Stakeholders Task Force.
 He has served on the Board of Forestry.
-He was active in the formation of the Lower Columbia Estuary Partnership.
+Bill was active in the formation of the Lower Columbia Estuary Partnership.
 He is a member of the Oregon State Bar, and his practice emphasizes cooperative, corporate, real property, and environmental law.
-He received his J.D. degree from Willamette University, and his B.S. degree from the University of Oregon.
+He currently chairs Oregon Community Foundation’s Oregon Parks Foundation Advisory Committee.
+He received his J.D. from Willamette University and his B.S. from the University of Oregon.

 Watershed Health & Green Infrastructure

 Dean served as Director of Environmental Services for the City of Portland from 1994 to 2015, leading the effort to clean up the Willamette River in Portland.
 The City completed construction in 2011 of a $1.4 billion water quality improvement program that benefits Portland residents as well as everyone downstream, including the lower Columbia River.
-Discharges have been cut from 50 a year to four.
+Discharges from the City's collection system caused by rain events have been cut by 94%.
 Dean led the City in becoming a leader in implementing the use of green streets, green roofs, and other sustainable stormwater management methods to improve water quality.
 Prior to moving to Portland, Dean was the Commissioner of Environmental Protection for the State of Maine for seven years.
-Dean received his J.D. degree from Florida State University and a B.S. in Political Science from University of Delaware.
+Dean received his J.D. from Florida State University and a B.S. in Political Science from University of Delaware.

-Dick served as Director of Oregon Department of Environmental Quality from 2008 to 2016, and worked for the agency since 1996.
-Dick led the agency through multiple advancements in environmental protection, including updating fish consumption standards to be more protective of human health; establishing one of the first water quality trading programs in the nation; and developing rules to use cleaner fuels to reduce transportation related carbon footprint.
-He has served 30 years in positions in Oregon and Montana in water quality, environmental cleanup and natural resource damage repair.
-His past positions at DEQ include Deputy Director, Northwest Region Administrator and Land Quality Division Administrator.
-Dick holds a B.A., combined science degree in Biology and Chemistry from Carroll College, Helena, Montana.
+Dick served as Director of Oregon Department of Environmental Quality from 2008 to 2016 and had worked for the agency since 1996.
+Dick led the agency through multiple advancements in environmental protection, including updating fish consumption standards to be more protective of human health, establishing one of the first water quality trading programs in the nation, and developing rules to use cleaner fuels to reduce transportation related carbon footprint.
+He has served for 40 years in positions in Oregon and Montana in water quality, environmental cleanup, and natural resource damage repair.
+His past positions at DEQ include Deputy Director, Northwest Region Administrator, and Land Quality Division Administrator.
+Dick holds a B.A. in combined science in Biology and Chemistry from Carroll College in Helena, Montana.

 Fisheries Conservation Equipment, Smith Root, Inc.